Adaptive Computation Modules: Granular Conditional Computation For Efficient Inference: Conclusion

 \section{Conclusion}

 In this work, we have demonstrated that large static modules lead to ineffective allocation of computational budget.
 The introduced ACM, a generic module that facilitates granular conditional computation, is designed for computational effectiveness, and models based on it achieve state-of-the-art results among the tested dynamic inference methods.
 Our training procedure distills a static network into an adaptive one, forcing it to allocate its computational budget to semantically meaningful input regions.
-In our future work, we plan to explore the relationship between ACMs and pruning methods.
-Since our training procedure replaces individual modules with ACMs, one could also consider using quantized learners for even further efficiency gains.
-Finally, ACMs could be potentially helpful in accelerating from-scratch training.
+Future work might explore the relationship between ACMs and pruning methods.
+Since our training procedure replaces individual modules with ACMs, one could also consider using quantized learners for further efficiency gains.